shakhal/ta/README.md

 - Browse to: http://localhost:3000/  (client side project, auto updates as you edit)

-To run in production mode
+To run in production mode:
 - Run server side
      - $ npm start
 - Browse to: http://localhost:3001/  (server side serves the built client side code statically)

+To built the client project:
+- $ cd client
+- $ yarn run build